usersaurus/front-tech-test/docs/NOTES.md

 Apart from that, the usePlanet hooks manages any needed transformation, keeping or store decoupled of specific feature needs.

+## Tests

+There are a good number of tests of different types and complexities, but not all components were covered because of time constraints.

 ## Automatic deploys with Netlify